AlizadeAlireza/mySQL_education/README.md

             - WHERE <column> LIKE "_eza" ---> mysql search for 4 letter word

     if we change it to _eza_ ---> mysql search for 5 letter word that the first and last letter is random.

+# ORDER BY

+order by clause sorts the results of a query in either ascending or descending order, based on which column we list.

+            - SELECT * FROM <table name>
+              ORDER BY <column> <DESC | ASC>;